fmugianesi/CHROMATIC/README.md

 # Installation guide
 Download or clone the repository on your computer.
 At the beginning of all scripts, set the *path* variable as the path of the repository in your computer.
+Download the *'data.tar.gz'* archive, containing the data we use in the *"How to use"* section below, from this link https://crgcnag-my.sharepoint.com/:u:/g/personal/fmugianesi_crg_es/EebwJGk3FoZNliAhGoWtg0cBcmPBS3t5jLFFASFivsczEQ?e=0L9ccV .
-After unzipping *'data.tar.gz'*, make sure that the repository contains two main subfolders: *'code'* and *'data'*.
+After unzipping *'data.tar.gz'*, make sure that the CHROMATIC folder contains two main subfolders: *'code'* and *'data'*.

-# Typical install time
+### Typical install time
 The download time of the CHROMATIC repository (only code, without data) is about a few seconds.
 The size of the *'data.tar.gz'* file is 3.75 GB.
 On a "normal" desktop computer, its download time is about 7 minutes and its uncompression time is about 2 minutes and 30 seconds.